-The Postgraduate Progression Award is available to all University of Liverpool undergraduate students or alumni, including 2+2 and 4+0 XJTLU graduates, considering a new postgraduate taught/master's course, including MRes qualifications, at our Liverpool campus.
+The Postgraduate Progression Award is available to all international University of Liverpool undergraduate students or alumni (including students/graduates from the EU) considering a new postgraduate taught/master's course, including MRes qualifications, at our Liverpool campus.

-If you are a UK or EU, please see the Postgraduate Progression Award - UK and EU students.
+If you are a UK student please see the Postgraduate Progression Award - UK students.

 The Postgraduate Progression Award is not eligible to the following groups of students:

 - Students registered with the Liverpool School of Tropical Medicine.